matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Take advantage of Cloud's scalability and lower costs.
 - Add specialized services to your compute resources stack.

-**Anthos is Google's modern solution for hybrid and multi-cloud systems and services management**
+**Anthos is Google's modern solution for hybrid and multi-cloud systems and services management.**

 - Kubernetes and GKE On-Prem create the foundation.
 - On-premises and Cloud environments stay in sync.